GuilleDiaz7/Automatic-Web-Scraping-of-Spanish-TDT-Films/to_DO/README.md

+# To do list for this repository

-# Create new repository for the RMarkdown reports.
+## Create new repository for the RMarkdown reports.

-## Move the reports from this repository to the new one.
+### Move the reports from this repository to the new one.